Tosohatchee - Things To Do

 Plan to spend more than one day at this large and diverse site, offering a full range of recreation.

 Enjoy high quality hunts with a limited number of hunters during quota hunt seasons that run from September to March.
 The area boasts excellent hog hunting and good opportunities for deer and turkey.
-A hunting license, Wildlife Management Area Permit, and a quota hunt permit are required.
-Check the regulations summary and hunt calendar before you visit.
+A hunting license, Management Area Permit, and a quota hunt permit are required.
+Check the regulations summary brochure and hunt calendar before you visit.

 Fishing is permitted throughout the area.
 Popular spots include bank fishing on the St. Johns River or along numerous canals and creeks.
 Two man-made fishing lakes (Lake Charlie and Peek-a-boo Pond) are located off Long Bluff Road.
 Anglers regularly catch Florida largemouth bass, bluegill, black crappie and sunfish.
 Lake Charlie has a fishing platform and covered picnic pavilion.
 Carry appropriate licenses and permits.